slynnmcminn/csec_data_analytics/docs/project3.md

    - Update the CVE records having known exploited vulnerabilities with the correct metric for exploitability
 5. **Test Queries**:
    - Develop the following MongoEngine queries to answer the following questions:
-     - How many vulnerabilities did Google Chrome have last year?
+     - How many vulnerabilities did Google Chrome have in the past 120 days?
      - How many vulnerabilities had an attack vector of 'NETWORK'?
 How many had an attack vector of 'PHYSICAL'?
      - Which vendor had the highest number of known exploits last year?
      - What was the most common weakness last year?